BRIEF-Intesa Sanpaolo to help compensate Veneto banks bondholders-CEO

-June 25 Intesa Sanpaolo Spa CEO Carlo Messina says in a statement:
+June 25 (Reuters) - Intesa Sanpaolo Spa CEO Carlo Messina says in a statement:

 * Intesa's offer for Veneto banks prevented crisis that could have had serious impact on Italy's banking sector, wider economy